Bucs make it official: terminate Antonio Brown's contract - WHIZ News

 Despite saying after the game that Brown was no longer a part of the defending Super Bowl champions, the 33-year-old receiver had remained on the roster.
 Wednesday’s injury report noted Brown’s absence from practice was “not injury related — personal.”

 “I think there’s lot of, obviously, personal feelings.
-I don’t really think this is the week to discuss it, though,” Brady said after practice Thursday, reiterating that the Bucs are focused on preparing for Sunday’s regular-season finale against the Panthers.
+I don’t really think this is the week to discuss it, though,” Brady said after practice Thursday, reiterating that the team is focused on preparing for Sunday’s regular-season finale against the Panthers.

 “I’m just going to do the best I can as the quarterback of the team, try to put together a great week and finish strong,” Brady added.
 “You deal with different things during the course of a season.
 That’s what were doing this week.”